Slider

 Value formatting

-By default, slider values are percentages between 0 and 100.
-A different scale can be used by setting the minValue
+By default, the slider values reflect percentages between 0 and 100.
+A different scale can be used by using the minValue

 and maxValue